 Foundation Knowledge Shows Up Everywhere

-During technical ARE exams 5.0, questions will assume you have basic contract knowledge and understanding of owner-architect-contractor relationships.
+During the technical ARE divisions, questions will assume you have basic contract knowledge and understanding of owner-architect-contractor relationships.
 Lacking this foundational knowledge could become a fatal error on any technical exam.

 Strike While the Iron is Hot

-Since you’ll study AIA contracts and A201 for the pro practice ARE divisions, it makes sense to complete all three while that knowledge is fresh in your mind.
+Since you’ll study AIA contracts and A201 for the pro practice exams, it makes sense to complete all three while that knowledge is fresh in your mind.

 Our AIA Contracts 101 course breaks down B101, A201, and all the essential contract forms you’ll need for these three exams.